This colourful contemporary physic garden appeals to all visitors and ages.

 A pond created to foster frogs for snail control is surrounded by water loving herbs such as bog myrtle (Myrica gale), alder (Alnus glutinosa), various species of willow (Salix), bulrush (Cyperus papyrus ) and sweet flag (acorus calamus).

-The garden was created 20 years ago on former pastureland on the south bank of the Tyne Valley which is rich in alluvial soils.
-It is well-drained and sunny, an ideal spot for growing herbs.
+The garden was created 25 years ago on former pastureland on the south bank of the Tyne Valley which is rich in alluvial soils.
+It is well-drained and sunny, an ideal spot for growing herbs, nestled above the flowing Dyvel’s Water.

 Stimulation of the senses